Your Miami holiday

 Save 25% on your stay

-Exuding resort-like charm in a gorgeous tropical setting, the Sheraton Miami Airport Hotel & Executive Meeting Center is the perfect retreat for business or pleasure.
-Step into our bold new look of...
+The Sheraton Miami Airport Hotel & Executive Meeting Center is the perfect retreat for business or pleasure.
+Step into our bold new look of art deco themes and contemporary furnishings,...
 More

 The Fortuna House Apartments, 2014 TripAdvisor Excellence Award Winner offers stylish & affordable fully furnished studio apartments and sits in a small boutique building in the heart of...
 More